10 minutes Reading time

 20 pages Length

-This is the 2019 Market Performance Report for the Online Lighting Retailers sector.
+This is the 2019 market report for the LED & lighting sector.

 We produce these reports annually to provide insight into the Lighting market.
 Retailers in this sector can use the data gathered to benchmark their own digital performance against that of their competitors.

 The top websites in the Lighting industry are ranked and analysed with performances compared across key metrics.
 Areas such as brand reach, link authority, SEO visibility and keyword opportunities are scored in a qualitative way with full explanations and results detailed in the report.

 To provide a clear and complete analysis of the whole Lighting market, we’ve sourced data from the entire industry and retailers within it.
 However, we only show the top brands in the report.
 If you want to know where you sit in terms of your biggest competitors, get in touch and we’ll send you your own set.

 Our reports are built on data which we provide to you in charts and graphs.
 If you prefer a little more detail when it comes to our findings, you’ve come to the right place.
 Here, we’ve analysed our data in more detail, pulling out industry winners and losers for each metric and explaining what they’ve done well or could improve.